Spherical 3-manifolds bounding rational homology balls: Orders of spherical 3-manifolds in

 \subsection{Greene-Jabuka technique}

 The manifolds of the form $I_{30(b-2)+19}$ with odd $b$ is a family of manifolds to which the previous finite order obstructions cannot be applied.
-The correction terms for spin structures on them vanish, and the intersection lattice of the canonical plumbed manifold of them can be possibly embedded into the standard diagonal one of the same rank as we observed in Section \ref{sec:I_19}.
-However, a technique of Greene and Jabuka in \cite{Greene-Jabuka:2011-1} is turned out to be useful for showing $I_{30(b-2)+19}$ have infinite order for $b>5$.
+The correction terms for spin structures on them vanish, and the intersection lattice of the canonical plumbed manifold of them can be embedded into the standard diagonal one of the same rank as we observed in Section \ref{sec:I_19}.
+However, a technique of Greene and Jabuka in \cite{Greene-Jabuka:2011-1} turns out to be useful for showing $I_{30(b-2)+19}$ with $b>5$ has infinite order in $\rhcg$.
+Their main idea is to combine the obstructions from Donaldson's theorem and Heegaard Floer corrections terms for the boundary 3-manifolds of plumbed 4-manifolds.
+We first recall their theorem.

-We briefly sketch their idea.
-To prove slice-ribbon conjecture for a certain family of 3-strands pretzel knots, they combined the information from the Donaldson's theorem and Heegaard Floer correction terms.
-Let $Y$ be a rational homology 3-sphere bounding a negative definite plumbed 4-manifold $X$ with at most two bad vertices.
-If $Y$ bounds a rational homology ball $W$, then the inclusion map $X \hookrightarrow X\cup_{Y}W$ induces lattices embedding $A\colon(H_2(X;\Z),Q_X)\rightarrow (H_2(X\cup_Y W;\Z)/Tor,\langle-1\rangle^{b_2(X)})$ by Donaldson's diagonalization theorem.
-They observed that the set of the spin$^c$-structures on $Y$ extending to $W$ can be described by the map $A$.
-Moreover, combined with a formula of Ozsv\'ath and Szab\'o \cite{Ozsvath-Szabo:2003-1} for the correction terms of the boundary 3-manifold of plumbed 4-manifold, they obtained an upper bound for the number of extendable spin$^c$ structures to $W$ admitting vanishing correction terms.
-We summarize their result as following.

-\begin{proposition}[\cite{Greene-Jabuka:2011-1}] Let $Y$ be a rational homology 3-sphere with $|H_1(Y;\Z)|$ odd, and $X$ be a plumbed 4-manifold with the boundary $Y$ associated to a negative definite forest of trees with at most two bad vertices.
-Suppose $Y$ bounds a rational homology 4-ball $W$.
-Denote by $A$ a matrix representation of the map in terms of the standard basis of the image.
-Then the number of spin$^c$ structures that admit vanishing correction terms is less than or equal to the order of the quotient set where $v_1\sim v_2$ if $v_1-v_2$ is a linear combination of column vectors of $A$ over $\Z$. \end{proposition}
+\begin{theorem}[{\cite[Theorem 3.6]{Greene-Jabuka:2011-1}}] Let $G$ be a graph that is a forest of negative definite trees with at most two overweighted vertices.
+Let $Y$ be the boundary 3-manifold of the plumbed 4-manifold corresponding to $G$.
+If $Y$ bounds a rational homology ball, then there is a square matrix $A$ such that it factors the incident matrix of $G$, also denoted by $G$, as $G=-AA^T$ and every element of $\coker(A^T)$ has a representative in $\{\pm1\}^n$, where $n$ is the rank of $G$. \end{theorem}

+We remark that the factorization property of the incident matrix $G$ as $G=-AA^T$ is equivalent to the embedding condition of the intersection form of the plumbed 4-manifold $W$ into $\langle-1\rangle^n$.
+More precisely, if there exists an embedding $\rho$ from $Q_{W}$ into $\langle-1\rangle^n$, let $A^T$ be the matrix representing $\rho$ with respect to the basis of $Q_{W}$ by the spheres corresponding to vertices of $G$ and the standard basis of $\langle-1\rangle^n$.
+Then one can explicitly check that $A$ satisfies $G=-AA^T$, and vice versa.

+On the other hand, the property on the cokernel of $A^T$ comes from the obstruction by Heegaard Floer correction terms and the computation of correction terms for the boundary of a plumbed 4-manifold by Ozsv\'ath and Szab\'o in \cite{Ozsvath-Szabo:2003-1}.
+In fact a class in $\coker(A^T)$ corresponds to a spin$^c$ structure on $Y$ that extends to $W$, and in order for the corrections term of the spin$^c$ structures to vanish the class contains a representative in $\{\pm1\}^n$.